VilemR/AWS_DeepRacer/README.md

     def is_in_optimized_corridor(self)
 ```
 The signatures are self explaining, for more detail please read commented lines in the source code.
-The "reward" is calculated by the RewardEvaluator class which has implemented above-mentioned set of
+The reward value is calculated by the **RewardEvaluator class** which has implemented above-mentioned set of
  features relevant to the calculation of the reward value based on input values describing the "situation"
  (conditions).